 The trail alignments shown on the Master Plan mapping are a general layout only.
 Trail design shapes trail users experience, and site-specific trail design in the field is the difference between an average trail and an extraordinary one.
 The Master Plan recommends that Beaver County strive to construct a sustainable trail system designed to accommodate the ongoing forces of trail use, weathering, and erosion in order to minimize trail maintenance.
-Unsustainable sections of existing trail, some of which are identified in this plan, should be removed and re-routed for better sustainability.
+Unsustainable sections of existing trail should be removed and re-routed for better sustainability.

 Sustainable trails are often planned like small-scale rollercoasters that continually change grade, forcing water to fall off the trail in several locations rather than flow down the trail to a single outlet.
-Such trails should traverse hillsides gradually, creating a safe, enjoyable riding experience.
+Such trails should traverse hillsides gradually, creating a safe, enjoyable experience.
 Trails should make the best possible use of the existing topography on the park site.
 Large amounts of grading or clearing for trail construction are expensive and unnecessary.